 - Create a Plan to Solve It: If the problem can be mitigated, put together a plan to solve it.
 Show your commitment on a weekly basis.
 Follow through.
 Your engagement will encourage the field.

 Not all vacancies can be prevented.
 But managers should stop expecting the inevitable.
-Mitiage your losses.
-But plan and prepare for migration.
+Mitigate your losses, but plan and prepare for mitigation.
 Download our six step checklist.
 Make sure you come out of the gate strong.